elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

                     0        GetUserObjectInformationW
 ```

-Through further analysis of the DLLs sections list, we identified that the file was protected with [VMProtect](https://vmpsoft.com/) (identified by the `.vmp0`, `.vmp1`, `.vmp2`, `.vmp3` sections).
-“VMProtect protects code by executing it on a virtual machine with non-standard architecture that makes it extremely difficult to analyze.”
+Through further analysis of the DLLs sections list, we identified that the file was protected with [VMProtect](https://vmpsoft.com/)
+(identified by the `.vmp0`, `.vmp1`, `.vmp2`, `.vmp3` sections).
+"VMProtect protects code by executing it on a virtual
+machine with non-standard architecture that makes it extremely difficult to analyze."

 ```text title="Viewing the sections of 1.doc.inf"
 $ pedump --sections 1.doc.inf | awk '{print $1, $2, $3, $4}'